nestordemeure/shelly/README.md

 Safe commands (`ls`, `cat`, `grep`, etc.) run automatically.
 Everything else asks for confirmation first.
 You can always say no and explain why, Shelly will adjust.

+Shelly automatically looks up manual pages for complex commands to ensure accurate parameter usage, especially for system-specific tools like `ffmpeg`, `slurm`, and `docker`.

 You can also provide Shelly with custom instructions (defined as markdown files in the [plugins/](./plugins/) directory) about your preferred tools and workflows, using the `--plugins` (or `-p`) flag:

 ```sh